pasdesignal-zz/rPI_audio_board/README.md

 rPI_audio_board
 ===============
+Warning: this is a hardware project repository.
+You may find traces of code.

-a rPi daughter board for audio i/o and midi
+/a rPi daughter board for audio i/o and midi//

 These files are the entire KiCAD project folder for a work in progress.
 You are welcome to ask questions at noiseisgood.co.nz